-During the fiscal year ending June 30, 2017, the District implemented the following standards:
+During the fiscal year ending June 30, 2018, the District implemented the following standards:

-GASB Statement No. 77 - Tax Abatement Disclosures.
-The requirements of this statement are effective for reporting periods beginning after December 15, 2015.
+GASB Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+The provisions of this statement are effective for fiscal years beginning after June 15, 2017.
 There was no impact on the financial statements due to the implementation of this statement.